nerai/CMenu/README.md

 A simple console menu manager for C#

-CMenu is a lightweight, low-ceremony framework for building console menus in .Net.
+CMenu is a lightweight, low-ceremony framework for building console menus in .NET.
 Instead of manually prompting the user for input and parsing it, you define commands in a short, structured and comprehensive way, and let CMenu handle the rest.
+CMenu uses the permissive MIT license.

 CMenu aims for low overhead - simple stuff should be simple to implement.
 If you don't use a feature, you don't need to know anything about it.